shoana/Plants-Vs-Zombies-Prototype/Milestone 2/ReadME.txt

 =================================================================================================
 Change Log:
-- The user will be given a 1000 sunshines to start the game rather than 300.
-It will be
+- The user will be given a 1000 sunshines to start the game rather than 300 (like the last milestone).
+It will allow the user to win much easier.
+- This milestone is a visual game rather than a text-base game
+- GUI-based version (with the View and the Controller) of the bare-bones version of the game
+- Utilized the Event Model design pattern to ensure the game followed the previous iteration of the game (loop-based)
+- Unit tests for classes

 =================================================================================================
 User-visible Changes:
 - In this milestone the game has become a visul rather than a textual base